crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Spriggans.
 Felids advance in levels very slowly.
 They are skilled with many forms of magic, though less so with raw elemental magic.

-  Felids gain extra lives as they increase in levels.
-Upon death, they will be resurrected in a safe place, losing an experience level in the process.
+  Felids start with an extra life, and gain more as they increase in levels.
+  Upon death, they will be resurrected in a safe place.

 Barachim (Ba)
   Barachim are an amphibious humanoid species, spawned at the dawn of time as